Are you looking at how to enable USB debugging on locked Android phone? Wondering how do I enable USB debugging on Android when it’s locked.

 - Once your phone is in recovery mode, launch the ADB tool and connect the phone to the broken screen to the computer through a USB cable

 - After that, type the command prompts: adb devices

 - Now type the below command to backup data from a broken phone

 adb pull / data / media / clockworkmod / backup ~ / Desktop / Android-up

 Method 4: Enable USB Debugging On Locked Android Phone Via Recovery Mode

-Another useful solution that will help you to enable USB debugging on a locked Android phone is by entering into recovery mode.
-After you enter recovery mode, you have to perform wipe data/factory reset process to unlock a locked Android screen
+Another useful solution that will help you enable USB debugging on a locked Android phone is entering into recovery mode.
+After you enter recovery mode, you have to perform a wipe data/factory reset process to unlock a locked Android screen.

 Here are the steps to follow: